PROGRAMS | Clinton Global Initiative

 By allowing for quick, widespread testing, our program has a unique and significantly positive impact on maternal and child health outcomes in Nigeria.

-We screen thousands of Nigerian women and children and underwrite treatment for some of the poorest and most vulnerable.
+We screen thousands of Nigerian women and children and underwrite treatment for the poorest and most vulnerable pregnant women.

 Masimo, Inc. provided the technology and financial support to start this initiative.
 We also thank our friend Guyan Randall for making this partnership possible!